-- Outside of the formal peer review process, there will continue to be a general solicitation of the USAU membership and the ultimate community at large for other candidates.
+Outside of the formal peer review process, there will continue to be a general solicitation of the USAU membership and the ultimate community at large for other candidates.
+Beginning in 2022, the Ultimate Hall of Fame will seek additional media partners to expand the reach into the ultimate community for input on Hall candidates.

-The results of the respective Player Peer Pool vote are provided to the Vetting Committee who confers to identify those candidates to include in the final Slate and voted upon by the participating HoF members.
-The goal is to ensure fair representation on the Slate by playing era, player division, and region.
+The results of the Peer Pool vote are provided to the Vetting Committee who confers to identify those candidates to include in the final Slate and be voted upon by the participating HoF members.
+The goal is to ensure fair representation on the Slate by balancing playing era, player division, and region.
 The Slate are the final candidates considered for induction in a given year.

-The Vetting Committee is comprised of current HoF members including the respective division coordinators, Open/Keay Nakae (HoF '12), Steve Dugan (HoF '17), with the addition of Jeff Cruickshank (HoF '17), Women's/Dominique Fontenette (HoF '18), with the addition of Vivian Zayas (HoF '20) and Lori Parham Ewald (HoF '19) and Contributors/Nob Rauch (HoF '06)), the HoF Committee chairperson Suzanne Fields (HoF '04), as well as, additional Hall members Bill Rodriguez (HoF '15), Chris O'Cleary (HoF '13), with Steve Mooney (HoF '06), as an elected USAU Board Representative.
-Pat King (HoF '09) participates on the Vetting Committee as the HoF Board President and Pam Kraus (HoF '17) continues as a member of the Vetting Committee in an advisory capacity and in her role in leading a Mixed Division Task Force.
+The Vetting Committee is comprised of current HoF members including the respective division coordinators, Open/Jeff Cruickshank (HoF '17), Steve Dugan (HoF '17), and Jim Parinella (HoF'14), Women's/Dominique Fontenette (HoF '18), Katharine Forth (HoF '21), and Lori Parham Ewald (HoF '19) and Contributors/Nob Rauch (HoF '06)), the HoF Committee chairperson Suzanne Fields (HoF '04), as well as, Chris O'Cleary (HoF '13), with a to be named elected USAU Board Representative.
+Dave Blau (HoF '17) participates on the Vetting Committee as the HoF Board President and Pam Kraus (HoF '17) continues as a member of the Vetting Committee leading the Mixed Division.